Retirement Retirement Planning

 Discretionary spending

-Spending more money than you anticipated on fun activities or hobbies might sound like a good problem to have.
-But if you’re not careful, you could dip deeply into your savings to finance your fun.
+Spending more money than you anticipated on fun activities or hobbies might sound like a good problem.
+But you could dip deeply into your savings to finance your fun if you're not careful.

-Remember, you no longer have a paycheck coming in every couple of weeks to replenish your savings.
+Remember, you no longer receive a paycheck every couple of weeks to replenish your savings.
 So, a little more caution is warranted when spending during retirement.

-Create a budget and stick to it now so that you can retire when you want.
+Create a budget and stick to it now to retire when you want.

 Earn $200 cash rewards bonus with this incredible card